jhaos/inf226/README.md

 In the code above I can  see the sql query can check that it could exist a vulnerability because if I try to post the name and the password using unpaired quotes it responses to the log console that is not the response that it supposed to be so I can suspect that I could do sqli.
 Addicionally using OWASP-ZAP confirm it so I can try to make an sql attack.

 #### Description of the script
-I will use requests library to make the request in the webpage using admin as a keyword because it is a common word to the user administrator and I'll send the request adding a quote and '#' at the end which makes that the request will ignore the rest of the query thats why don't need a real password.
+I will use requests library to make the request in the webpage using admin as a keyword because it is a common word to the user administrator and I'll send the request adding a quote and '#' at the end which makes that the request will ignore the rest of the query thats why don't need a real password, also I can use a 1 OR True request for example 1' or 1=1 # and I will get the access.

 [Exploit with python and request library](https://github.com/jhaos/inf226/tree/master/sqli/sqli_1.py)